ictvoip/ictvoip-docs/docs/source/admin/packages.rst

 i.e. VoIP Calls to Poland package 1000 minutes metered but then once over 1000 min you have a custom rate per min on the overages.
 Or you have a flat custom rate for all calls, zero free minutes, which would override your Provider Tariff rates and Global Markup.

+In order to use custom rates you must first change the column field of "status" to a zero.
+This can be found in your WHMCS DB Table of the Tariff you just imported.
+It should be located as such:

+Database: ictvoip_whmc308 »Table: mod_ictvoipbilling_tariff_telnyx_outbound_2022_10